Updated April 14, 2020

 CHALLENGE #3: LONELINESS

 It only took a week of working remotely for me to realize how much I value in-person conversation throughout the day.
 Conference calls and emails just don’t replace face-to-face interaction or company.
-If you have a day scant of meetings, take advantage of your mobility.
-Grab your laptop and head to a coffee shop or your co-working space mentioned above.
-Even if you’re not chatting it up with the person sitting next to you, just having them there and feeling the buzz of people around you can provide inspiration and fuel focus.
+But it’s better than no contact at all!
+Schedule team lunch chats and check in with people at the beginning and end of your day.
+Some contact is better than none.
+Hold each other accountable to those lunch meetings.
+Even if you’re not chatting it up with the person sitting next to you, having emotional support and positive interactions with your teammates can provide inspiration and fuel your focus.

 CHALLENGE #4: COMMUNITY

 When you stop going to the office everyday, it’s inevitable to feel out of the loop.
 And I’m not talking about water cooler gossip.
-You miss out on the little things like birthday celebrations and team building events.
+You miss out on the little things like birthday celebrations, team building events and happy hours.
 Even the day-to-day dynamics of your own team can start to feel distance.
 In order to maintain a sense of community, you have to put in extra effort when working remotely.
-Challenge yourself to set monthly or even weekly catch up calls or video chats to stay connected.
+Challenge yourself to set monthly or weekly catch-up calls or video chats to stay connected.
 Take the time to actually read and comment on those company update emails you used to delete.
 And most importantly, continue to network.